Are Large Language Models Ready for Healthcare? A Comparative Study on Clinical Language Understanding: Results

 \subsection{Case Study: Error Analysis}

 We conduct a comprehensive error analysis on relation extraction (SemEval 2013-DDI), the most challenging task shared by all LLMs.
 This task is identified by calculating the median performance across all settings for a robust representation.
+Our process for identifying errors in relation extraction has two main stages.
+First, we find errors by comparing the model's outputs with the correct labels.
+Any differences we find are marked as errors.
+Next, we ask the model to explain its predictions.
+We manually review these explanations to spot errors, understand why they happened, and group them into specific error types.
 We investigate common error types and provide illustrative examples, examining the influence of prompting strategies and N-shot learning on the models' performance.
 This analysis highlights each model's strengths, limitations, and the role of experimental settings in improving clinical language understanding tasks.

 Table \ref{tab: error_types} presents the average error type distribution for the SemEval 2013-DDI task across Bard, GPT-3.5, and GPT-4.
 The average proportions are calculated by aggregating error frequencies for each error type across all settings and then dividing by the total number of errors for each model.
 The most common error type for Bard is Wording Ambiguity, accounting for 32\% of its errors, which may stem from the inherent complexity of clinical language or insufficient training data for specific drug relations.
 In contrast, GPT-3.5 struggles the most with Lack of Context, comprising 31\% of its errors, suggesting the model's difficulty in grasping the broader context of the input text.
 GPT-4's top error is Negation and Qualification, making up 25\% of its errors, possibly due to the model's limitations in understanding and processing negations and qualifications within the clinical domain.
 This analysis highlights the unique challenges each model faces in the relation extraction task, emphasizing the need for targeted interventions and tailored strategies to address these specific areas for improvement.